Overview of Occupational Therapist

 Pros and Cons of the Position

 Occupational therapy, like most occupations, comes with pros and cons.
-Here are the pros of working as an occupational therapist.
+The pros of working as an occupational therapist are:

 • Opportunities to meet new people